A Guide to Moving to London

 There’s a lot to consider before your moving day arrives.
 Whether travelling in the country or taking a flight, organising things before you go will make life much easier.
 Let’s consider the basics:

 1. Apply for your student visa: First and foremost, if you’re an international student, you must get your visa ready.
-Knowing how to apply for a student visa can help with the process, but get this done as soon as possible!
-Discover our International Students Guide!
+Knowing how to apply for a student visa can help, but get this done as soon as possible!
+Discover more with our international student’s guide!

 2. Research your accommodation: Next, or firstly for UK students, is to decide where you want to live.
 Moving to London means considering things like travel time to and from uni, what’s around the location you’re thinking, and so on.